cartermusee/simple_shell/README.md

-my simple shell task.
-All about creating my own simple shell
+our simple shell task.
+All about creating simple shell